moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/metamask.md

 ## Interact with the Network {: #interact-with-network }

-Once you've [connected Metamask](#connect-metamask-to-evm-appchain) to your Tanssi EVM Appchain, you can start using your wallet by:
+Once you've [connected Metamask](#connect-metamask-to-evm-appchain) to your Tanssi EVM appchain, you can start using your wallet by:

 - Requesting TANGO tokens from the [demo EVM Appchain faucet](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/#faucet)
 - Sending a token transfer to another address